Lemur: In Malagasy culture

 The aye-aye is almost universally viewed unfavorably across Madagascar, though the tales vary from village to village and region to region.
 If people see an aye-aye, they may kill it and hang the corpse on a pole near a road outside of town (so others can carry the bad fortunes away) or burn their village and move.
 The superstitions behind aye-aye fady include beliefs that they kill and eat chickens or people, that they kill people in their sleep by cutting their aortic vein, that they embody ancestral spirits, or that they warn of illness, death, or bad luck in the family.
 As of 1970, the people of the Marolambo District in the Toamasina Province feared the aye-aye because they believed it had supernatural powers.
 Because of this, no one was allowed to mock, kill, or eat one.

 There are also widespread fady about indri and sifakas.
 They are often protected from hunting and consumption because of their resemblance to humans and their ancestors, mostly due to their large size and upright or orthograde posture.
 The resemblance is even stronger for indri, which lack the long tail of most living lemurs.
 Known locally as babakoto ("Ancestor of Man"), the indri is sometimes seen as the progenitor of the family or clan.
 There are also stories of an indri that helped a human down from a tree, so they are seen as benefactors.
 Other lemur fady include the belief that a wife will have ugly children if her husband kills a woolly lemur, or that if a pregnant woman eats a dwarf lemur, her baby will get its beautiful, round eyes.

 In popular culture

 Lemurs have also become popular in Western culture in recent years.
 The DreamWorks Animation franchise Madagascar features the characters King Julien, Maurice and Mort and was seen by an estimated 100 million people in theaters and 200–300 million people on DVD worldwide.
 Prior to this film, Zoboomafoo, a Public Broadcasting Service (PBS) children's television series from 1999 to 2001, helped to popularize sifakas by featuring a live Coquerel's sifaka from the Duke Lemur Center as well as a puppet.
-The Disney Channel series, Bear in the Big Blue House one of the characters, Treelo, is a lemur.
 A twenty-episode series called Lemur Kingdom (in the United States) or Lemur Street (in the United Kingdom and Canada) aired in 2008 on Animal Planet.
 It combined the typical animal documentary with dramatic narration to tell the story of two groups of ring-tailed lemurs at Berenty Private Reserve.

-Lemurs of many kinds, appear in William S. Burroughs final novel Ghost of Chance that takes place in and around Madagascar.